Samuel-Diaz191/MED-GUARD/README.md

   concurrency sequence diagram, and this README's structure.

-The latency measurements and debounce finding documented above are from my own Wokwi run, as required — Claude did not generate or fabricate those numbers as well for the WCET table.
+The latency measurements and debounce finding documented above are from my own Wokwi run, as required — Claude did not generate or fabricate those numbers, and the WCET table above still needs my own run's real values filled in.